Union Pacific 5511: Preservation

 By the end of the 1960s, No. 5511 became the only 2-10-2 locomotive from the UP to be preserved.
 The locomotive was repainted for a cleaner appearance and stored inside the UP's Cheyenne Roundhouse for the next six decades.
 During that time, the locomotive was repainted and moved onto a turntable to be displayed for a National Railway Historical Society (NRHS) convention.
 Subsequently, the locomotive was stored without boiler jacketing.

+Restoration

-In April 2022, the UP announced that No. 5511 would be among four locomotives to be donated to the Railroading Heritage of Midwest America (RRHMA), with the others being 4-6-6-4 No. 3985, EMD DDA40X "Centennial" No. 6936, and an EMD E9 B unit.
+In April 2022, the UP announced that No. 5511 would be among four locomotives to be donated to the Railroading Heritage of Midwest America (RRHMA), with the others being 4-6-6-4 No. 3985, EMD DDA40X "Centennial" No. 6936 and an EMD E9 B unit.
 Several other pieces of rolling stock from the heritage fleet were also included in the donation.
-The RRHMA has plans to rebuild both Numbers 5511 and 3985.
+The RRHMA has plans to rebuild both 5511 and 3985 back to operation.
 On May 13, 2022, RRHMA launched a fundraiser to raise enough money for the restoration of the Nos.
 5511 and 3985 steam locomotives.
-In November of that same year, UP moved 5511 and the rest of the donated equipment to the RRHMA's large shop facility in Silvis, Illinois.
-As of 2023, No. 5511 remains stored, awaiting operational restoration.
+On September 14, 2022, No. 5511 was moved from the Cheyenne roundhouse and around the yard for testing, behind Big Boy No. 4014.
+This marked the first time 5511 was moved out of the roundhouse since 1970.
+In November of that same year, UP moved No. 5511 and the rest of the donated equipment to the RRHMA's large shop facility in Silvis, Illinois.
+No. 5511 is undergoing operational restoration alongside 3985.

+In January 2023, 5511's smokebox door was opened for the first time since storage, and crews began drying out the boiler in preparation for tube removal.
+In February 2023, RRHMA removed petticoat pipe and stack tops to access internal boiler components.
+In March 2023, RRHMA Crews removed the superheaters and began milling the boiler pipes.
+In April 2023, all remaining boiler tubes were removed, and the interior was marked for cleaning and inspection.
+In July 2023, the firebrick and safety valves were removed for cleaning and refurbishment.
+In September 2023 the pistons, valves, rings, and piston rods were removed from the cylinders.
+Needle-scaling prep began to clean out heavy carbon and tire residue from filming Last of the Giants.
+In December 2023, the crossheads, crosshead guides, and rods were removed and sent to Alex Beams’ shop in Newton for restoration.
+New firebox sheets, piping, and decking arrived and were staged for installation.